 It is important to note, however, that the FMLA does not protect an employee from missed work or dereliction of duties due to his or her addiction.
 The law only protects individuals who are actively seeking treatment at a certified facility.

-Twelve weeks is a considerable amount of time to weigh options and plan for the future.
+Twelve weeks is a considerable amount of time to take stock and weigh your options.
 That may seem like a lot of time, but it goes by fast.
-It’s important to use this time to set goals and weigh options – to use the resources you and your family have at your disposal to decide when or how to return to work.
-It’s important to consider if you or your loved one’s previous job contributed to the addiction, so give that some thought when making future work plans.
+Utilize the resources you have at your disposal to decide when and/or how to return to work.
+Remember, job stress may have contributed to the addiction, so give that some thought when making future work plans.

 Considerations for Returning to Work After Rehab

-When it comes to returning to work, there may be alternatives to going back in at full-speed, , such as returning to your job part time or staggering your time back into your previous role.
-Or, this might be the perfect time for a change altogether.
+When it comes to returning to work, there may be alternatives to going back in at full-speed, , such as returning to your job on a part-time basis, or staggering your hours until you can work into your previous role full-time.
+Or, you may decide this is the perfect time for a job change.
 The important thing is to continue outpatient addiction treatment – both individual and group therapy.

-Keep alternative outpatient therapy programs in mind, too.
-Some can work around your job schedule, in the form of after-work rehab, part-time rehab or a rehab aftercare program.
-It is important to find the balance in your rehabilitation program and returning to your career.
+Keep alternative outpatient therapy programs in mind.
+Some programs will work around your job schedule, in the form of after-work rehab, part-time rehab or a rehab aftercare program.
+The key is to find balance in your rehabilitation program while returning to your career.

-A job has the potential to change your life for the better and to provide for you and your family, but it also has the potential to upend your recovery.
-It’s important to choose the right opportunity, with the right number of hours, and to keep stress levels manageable to ensure your recovery is sustainable for the long term.
+While a job can change your life for the better, and provide for you and your family, it also has the potential to upend your recovery.
+Choosing the right opportunity and number of hours, and managing your stress levels will ensure long-term, sustainable recovery.